 We demonstrate that spirituality is important in everyday life and provide a faith-based community in which preschoolers attend chapel at least once per week.

 Critical and Creative Thinking

-Our Primary School curriculum encourages both critical and creative thinking through project work, center time, morning meeting, small group interaction, and individual time.
-During project work, students collaborate to research topics of interest and solve problems through active exploration and discovery through the use of materials.
+Our Primary School curriculum encourages both critical and creative thinking through project work, open exploration time, morning meeting, small group interaction, and individual time.

 The Primary School curriculum includes a rich blend of weekly enrichment classes that include Spanish, Drama, Motor Development, and Music.
 These classes support the goals of the program and provide additional opportunities for students to express themselves creatively.

 We believe that children need unstructured time outdoors to play.
 The natural environment is an important component of our Reggio-inspired approach.
-Opportunities to work together, plan active play, try new things and enjoy unstructured time.
+Each day in Primary School provides students opportunities to work together, plan active play, try new things, and enjoy unstructured time.

-Primary students are invited and empowered to live out their faith in exuberant and creative ways.
+Primary students are encouraged and empowered to live out their faith in exuberant and creative ways.
 Chapel is the heart and soul of our Primary School community.
-In chapel we celebrate God’s goodness, learn to be attentive to his Word, and pray for the world.
+In chapel, we celebrate God’s goodness, learn to be attentive to his Word, and pray for the world.
 Worship takes place twice a week, with special focus on the holy days and holidays.
 Teachers integrate these lessons into the classroom in meaningful ways each week.
-Faith in our heavenly Father challenges us to ask questions, reflect and live ever more fully in God’s world.
-Find out more about Primary School Chapel.
+Faith in our heavenly Father challenges us to ask questions, reflect and live more fully in God’s world.